 Close-up View Showcases the Design and Materials In Detail

-A close-up view allows one to zoom in on the details and show such aspects of design as panoramic windows, balconies, terraces, and so on.
-Furthermore, with a close-up skyscraper rendering, an architecture professional can demonstrate in detail the quality materials they’ve chosen.
+A close-up view allows one to zoom in on the details and show such aspects of skyscraper design as panoramic windows, balconies, terraces, and so on.
+Furthermore, with a close-up high-rise 3D rendering, an architecture professional can demonstrate in detail the quality materials they’ve chosen.
 This way, the client will be able to clearly understand the architect’s vision and make more informed decisions regarding the project.

 #2.
 CGI Helps to Demonstrate the Interior of the Future Building